 It is big barley country between Estella and Los Arcos.

 Bob and I were as weary as the day was long.
-We made for an albergue known as Casa de la Abuela in the village of Los Arcos.
-The hostel had been recommended on some previous day by some previous person; I had written its name in my dog-eared notebook.
+We pushed toward Los Arcos and an albergue called Casa de la Abuela, a place recommended by a passing stranger and scribbled into my dog-eared notebook.

-The breeze shifted, then picked up.
-This air was oddly familiar.
-I remembered it as a boy living in wind-swept Kansas.
-Weather never changes without announcement; the trick is learning to read the signs.
-Some say that the trees know when a rain is coming.
-Their bark swells and their leaves curl in anticipation.
-Others insist that it is not the coming moisture that you smell with your nose, but rather the odor of plants dumping waste.
-It smells like compost.
+The breeze shifted, then surged.
+The air felt oddly familiar—How did I know it?
+Was it memories of wind-swept Kansas?
+Weather never changes without announcement; the trick is reading the signs.
+Some say the trees know first—that their bark swells and leaves curl in anticipation.
+Others insist you don’t smell the moisture itself, but the scent of plants dumping waste, an odor like sweet compost.

 We sniffed the moving air and pushed on.